Pilates For Runners: Try These 6 Exercises For A Stronger Core

 A person doing a pilates exercise, scissors.

-The following are some of the best Pilates exercises for runners to strengthen the core:
+The following are some of the best Pilates exercises for runners to strengthen the core.
+All you need for our 30-minute full-body Pilates workout is a Pilates mat and excitement to try something new!

 #1: Scissors

-This is a great Pilates exercise for runners because it increases core strength and stability while also increasing stability and control of the pelvis.
+This is a great Pilates exercise for runners because it increases core strength and stability while also improving pelvic stability and control.

 It targets the lower abs and deep core muscles like the transversus abdominis and the multifidus.